star94-seeker/Leetcode-workouts/README.md

 Coding with LeetCode.

 Question 1:
- Number of Strings That Appear as Substrings in Word filename : substring.php
+ Number of Strings That Appear as Substrings in Word. filename : substring.php